What is postpartum depression?

 Common symptoms include episodes of hyperventilation and panic attacks.
 Hyperventilation occurs when you breathe so quickly and deeply that you run low on carbon dioxide.
 This can leave you feeling as though you can’t catch your breath.

-Panic attacks can mimic symptoms of a heart attack and involve:
+Panic attacks can mimic symptoms of a heart attack.
+The symptoms include:

 - pounding heartbeat